 Boscolo Venezia (part of the Marriott Autograph Collection), Fondamenta Madonna dell’Orto, 3500, 30121 Venezia

-We always get a private water taxi from the airport directly to the Boscolo hotel.
+We always get a water taxi from the airport directly to the Boscolo hotel.
 Previously I’ve booked these in advance online, but there’s no real need to.
 As long as you’re at the official water taxi rank, they’re regulated, so can’t overcharge you.
 The one way trip should cost around €120.
-I’m always enjoying feeling like a Bond girl too much to notice how long it takes, but I think its around 15-20 mins!
-The driver will drop you and your luggage right outside the hotel doors (stilettos not recommended for getting in and out of the boat – although I wore them and I was fine!)
+You’ll be whisked into Venice, Bond Girl style in around 15-20 mins, depending on where you’re staying.
+The driver will drop you and your luggage right outside the hotel doors (stilettos not recommended for getting in and out of the boat – although I wore them the first time and I was fine!)

 The hotel itself is set in an antique mansion, beautifully restored to a very luxurious standard, while recreating the opulent Venetian style of the 18th century.
 It’s in a very quiet part of Venice, which is lovely to walk around without the crowds.
 We’ve walked back to the Boscolo many evenings and felt like we had the city to ourselves.